CiscoDevNet/terraform-provider-intersight/website/docs/r/oauth_authorization.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_oauth_authorization"
 description: |-
-        User's consent for Intersight to contact an external software repository such as cisco.com, on the behalf of the user.
-It is used by Intersight Appliance to support resource owner grant type.
+        User's consent for Intersight to contact an external software repository such as cisco.com, on the user's behalf.
+Used by Intersight Appliance to support the resource owner grant type.

 ---

 # Resource: intersight_oauth_authorization
-User's consent for Intersight to contact an external software repository such as cisco.com, on the behalf of the user.
-It is used by Intersight Appliance to support resource owner grant type.
+User's consent for Intersight to contact an external software repository such as cisco.com, on the user's behalf.
+Used by Intersight Appliance to support the resource owner grant type.
 ## Argument Reference
 The following arguments are supported:
 * `access_token`:(HashMap) -(ReadOnly) A reference to a oauthAccessToken resource.When the $expand query parameter is specified, the referenced resource is returned inline.